bitspaceorg/url-shortner/README.md

 - Generate short and memorable URLs for any web address.
 - Lightning fast broken link checker
-- Minimal UI and database setup that makes this process even more faster
+- Minimal UI and database setup that make this process even faster

 ## Technologies Used